Mtepihasti5/myvps/README.md

-In this repo are the scripts i use for my GoormIDE "VPS"
+In this repo are the scripts i use for my GoormIDE "VPS" and my github workspaces